Etymology of Ashtamudi Lake

 Island Attractions in Ashtamudi Lake

 The Munroe Island is a cluster of eight little islands in the lake.
 Also, the Chavara South Island within the lake houses a small village, at 14 kilometres distance from Kollam.
-Thekkumbhagam Island on the banks of the lake also houses a village
+Thekkumbhagam Island on the banks of the lake also houses a village, offering the rural countryside appeal with nature’s exquisiteness.

 Recreational and Tourism Attractions in Ashtamudi Lake